Betz Limit Of Wind Turbines

 Modern wind turbines operate at between 60 and 80% efficiency depending on type and manufacturer.
 So if we assume our brand new wind turbine generator is declared as being 80% efficient by the manufacturer, then it will convert 80% of the Betz Limit into electricity.
 Therefore, the CP of our wind turbine would be: 0.8 x 0.593 = 0.474 (or 47.4%).
 In other words our wind turbine would convert only 47.4% of the available wind energy into usable electricity and NOT 80%.

-Betz Limit Example No1.
+Betz Limit Worked Example

-The specifications given by a manufacturer of its 3.5kW horizontal-axis wind turbine generator, states that it will operate at its peak efficiency when rotated by a wind velocity of 12m/s.
+The specifications given by a manufacturer of its 3.5kW horizontal-axis wind turbine generator, states that it will operate at its peak efficiency when rotated by a wind velocity of 12 meters/second.
 At this wind speed it reaches 69% efficiency.
 What will be its overall coefficient of power taking into account the Betz limit.

 Betz Limit Tutorial Summary